-Heart failure has traditionally been described as acute or chronic, but this can be confusing and should be used to describe time, rather than severity.
-New-onset (first presentation with acute or slow onset), transient (recurrent or episodic) and chronic (persistent whether stable, worsening or decompensated) heart failure may be a more useful classification.
+Heart failure has traditionally been described as acute or chronic but this can be confusing and should be used to describe time, rather than severity.
+Acute heart failure can present as new-onset heart failure in people without known cardiac dysfunction, or as acute decompensation of chronic heart failure.

 Coronary heart disease and hypertension are the most common causes of heart failure in the UK.